Don't be evil: Lawsuit

 The trio had circulated a petition calling on Google to publicly commit to not working with the CBP.
 The three workers (along with a fourth) were later fired in 2019 on a denied accusation of "clear and repeated violations" of the company's data security policies.

 The National Labor Relations Board wrote, in May 2021, that Google "arguably violated" federal labor law by "unlawfully discharging" the workers.

 The trio condemned Google for their behavior in 2021:

 Google realized that "don't be evil" was both costing it money and driving workers to organize.
 Rather than admit that their stance had changed and lose the accompanying benefits to the company image, Google fired employees who were living the motto.

+In 2022, Google reached a settlement with the workers.
+Terms of the settlement were not disclosed.